 Martinique is one of the province’s most well-known beaches, but at a 1-hour drive from Halifax, it’s less crowded than some.
 That being said, you will want to get there early in the morning (or later in the evening) if you want to get a spot in one of the parking lots on a hot summer weekend.
 According to my rough math, there is enough room for roughly 80 cars divided by 8 parking lots.
 The first lot is the largest, fitting around 20 cars with each successive lot fitting between 7 and 10 cars apiece.

 If one lot is full, you can progress to the next one until the end of the road where you can circle back around.
-Do not park anywhere along this turnaround area.
-Once the lots are full, parking along narrow Martinique Beach Road becomes the only option.
-If this is the case, make sure you stick to the same side of the road as others and pull well to the side.
-If parking in a lot, do not be the person that takes up more room than necessary as space is extremely limited and things can fill up fast.
+Do not park anywhere along this turnaround area & don’t be the person who takes up more room than necessary as space is extremely limited and things can fill up fast.

 The park has multiple change rooms and outhouse-style toilets, all of which are concentrated near the first 3 parking areas.
 There are also picnic tables and covered picnic areas adjacent to the first two parking areas and a beach boardwalk/picnic area in between the two.
 There are no nearby facilities from parking lot 5 onward.
 Each parking lot has direct access to the beach, most via a short boardwalk.

 The first 200m of the beach is a lifeguard supervised for the months of July & August.
 Accordingly, this section of the beach is where most people swim and surf.
 Halifax Surf School operates an outlet here and up the road at Clam Harbour Beach Provincial Park 7 days per week in the summer.
 From the Martinique Beach location, they sell and rent surfing gear as well as offering lessons and cottage rentals.